CodeDevMLH/Jellyfin-Featured-Content-Bar/README.md

 ## Uninstall

 Simply delete Step 7's snippet added to ```home-html.chunk.js``` then refresh your browser's cache.
-You can, but not have to delete the ui folder.
+You can, but not have to delete the featured folder.

 ## How to feature specific content in the bar

 By default, the bar will feature content at random as long as it is available to the current user and no `list.txt` is available or if it is empty `below` line 1.

-To preselect content, place a [list.txt](/list.txt) in the ```ui``` folder and paste the ID of each piece of content to be featured (IDs can be found in the address bar).
+To preselect content, place a [list.txt](/list.txt) in the ```featured``` folder and paste the ID of each piece of content to be featured (IDs can be found in the address bar).

 `IMPORTANT` If you use List.txt to preselect content and a User has an Age Rating limit on their account (U, PG etc) make sure you add content for them to see too, or it will just be blank (content above their Age Limit is hidden to them)